artificial-polyglot/arti/README.md

 set of neurons are trained.
 Hence it is called an adapter.

-The MMS_FA forced alignment method produces a probability for each character that is is correct in the audio.
+The MMS_FA forced alignment method produces a probability for each character that is correct in the audio.
 This data is used to identify verses that likely have errors, and these verses are removed from training, so that the model does not learn the error, but will identify the error when speech to text is done.

 A couple other training methods are under investigation, and partially complete:
 * Wav2Vec2CTC - verse samples - an investigation to see whether the presence
-of the MMS model is really a help when the model has been trained in a singe language.
+of the MMS model is really a help when the model has been trained in a single language.
 * Wav2Vec2CTC - word samples - an investigation to see if training that
 excludes word order and other factors will be more accurate for learning